Compare Crypto Cards

 Custody Model Assessment

 This is where security meets convenience.
-Self-custodial cards let you keep crypto in your own wallet until the moment of spending, protecting you from exchange bankruptcies like FTX (where users lost 100% of balances initially).
+Self-custodial cards let you keep crypto in your own wallet until the moment of spending, protecting you from exchange bankruptcies like FTX, where users initially lost access to balances.
 Custodial cards require trusting an exchange with your funds, introducing counterparty risk.

-Our comparison color-codes custody models: green for self-custodial (you control the keys), orange for custodial (exchange controls your funds).
-If you're comparing cards and see a self-custodial option, our "Best for Security" label flags it as the safer choice for paranoid crypto holders who lived through 2022's exchange collapses.
+Our comparison color-codes custody models: green for self-custodial, orange for custodial, and neutral for unknown or mixed cases.
+If you're comparing cards and see a self-custodial option, our "Best for Security" label flags it as the safer choice for users who care about counterparty risk.

 Regional Availability

-The best card in the world is useless if you can't get it.
-We show exact regional availability (US, UK, EEA) and flag cards with unique geographic access.
-A card available only in the UK might earn a "Best for UK users" label if it's the sole option serving that market with competitive features.
+The best card in the world is useless if you cannot get it.
+We show exact regional availability and flag cards with unique geographic access.
+A card available only in the UK might earn a "Best for UK users" label if it is the sole option serving that market with competitive features.

 Asset Support Depth

 Some cards let you spend only BTC and ETH.
 Others support 200+ altcoins including DeFi tokens, gaming assets, and even precious metals.
-If you hold a diversified portfolio with 15 different tokens, a card supporting "All Coinbase Assets" is more practical than one limited to five majors - you avoid the hassle of converting everything to BTC before spending.
+If you hold a diversified portfolio with 15 different tokens, a card supporting all Coinbase assets is more practical than one limited to five majors because you avoid the hassle of converting everything to BTC before spending.

-Our comparison shows asset counts and highlights the card with the most flexibility.
-Click to expand the Assets row to see exactly which cryptocurrencies each card supports, helping you verify your specific holdings are covered.
+Our comparison shows asset counts and lists the supported cryptocurrencies for each card, helping you verify your specific holdings are covered.

 Network Differences: Visa vs Mastercard

-This matters less than you'd think for most users (both networks cover 80-90M+ merchants globally), but regional quirks exist.
-Visa dominates budget airlines and government services.
-Mastercard has stronger presence in the Middle East and premium merchants.
-We badge each card's network so you can factor this into decisions if you frequently shop at Costco (Mastercard-only) or book on Ryanair (often Visa-only for online transactions).
+This matters less than you'd think for most users, but regional quirks exist.
+Visa dominates some budget airlines and government services.
+Mastercard is often stronger in parts of the Middle East and among premium merchants.
+We badge each card's network so you can factor this into decisions if you shop at merchants with network preferences.

 Benefit Verification

-We verify five key benefits with checkmarks in expandable comparison rows:
+We verify key benefits with checkmarks in the comparison rows:

-- Apple Pay support: Instant virtual card spending via iPhone/Apple Watch
+- Apple Pay support: Instant virtual card spending via iPhone or Apple Watch

 - Google Pay support: NFC payments through Android devices

-- No annual fee: Zero cost to hold the card (though you still pay conversion spreads)
+- No annual fee: Zero cost to hold the card, though spreads can still apply

-- Cashback rewards: Earn crypto on every purchase (vs points or miles)
+- Cashback rewards: Earn crypto or cash-equivalent rewards on purchases

 A card with checkmarks for Apple Pay, Google Pay, and No Annual Fee but missing No FX Fee means you can spend via mobile wallets without holding costs, but international purchases still incur hidden currency conversion markups.